Bounds on screened dark energy from near-Earth space-based measurements: Supplemental Material

-We start from the 1PN line element \eqref{metric} and restrict our attention to equatorial motion by fixing $\theta = \pi/2$.
+The derivation of the secular pericenter–precession rate for a test body orbiting a spherically symmetric mass goes as follows.
+We start from the metric \eqref{metric} and restrict our attention to equatorial motion by fixing $\theta = \pi/2$.
 The time-translation and axial Killing symmetries yield the conserved specific (per-unit-mass) energy and angular momentum

 respectively, where overdots denote derivatives with respect to proper time.
 The four-velocity normalization

 yields the radial equation

 Making the substitution $u = 1/r$, Eq.~\eqref{radialeqn} becomes